logzio/logzio-azure-blob/README.md

 we provide an automated deployment process.

 At the end of this process,
-your Azure function will forward logs from Azure Blob Storage to your Logz.io account.
+this integration will forward logs from Azure Blob Storage to your Logz.io account.

 <!-- tabContainer:start -->